phppr/OLD-phppr.net/wp-content/plugins/captcha/readme.txt

 * Select functionality of mathematical actions and level of their difficulty are implemented.

 == Upgrade Notice ==

+= V3.9.8 =
+We fixed error related to custom plugins folder.

+= V3.9.7 =
+Plugin optimization is done.
+The French language file is updated.

+= V3.9.6 =
+Comflict with plugin Limit Login Attempts is fixed (a false login when logging out of the WP backend).
+We fixed displaying captcha in contact form.

+= V3.9.5 =
+We updated all functionality for wordpress 3.8.1.
+Changed filter for captcha in the login form.

+= V3.9.4 =
+BWS plugins section is updated.

+= V3.9.3 =
+The French language file is updated.
+We updated all functionality for wordpress 3.8.

 = V3.9.2 =
 A notice when changing settings on the plugin's settings page was added.
 We updated all functionality for wordpress 3.8-RC1.